 Preheat the oven to 375 degrees.

-Cut the leaves off beets, leaving ½″ stems.
-Trim the ends, and put on a baking tray and drizzle with olive oil, stirring well until beets are well covered.
+Put beets on baking tray and drizzle with olive oil, stirring well until roots are well covered.

-Cut ½″ off the top of the garlic bulb and remove any loose outside skins while keeping the bulb whole.
+Cut 1/2" off the top of the garlic bulb and remove any loose outside skins while keeping the bulb whole.
 Rub with olive oil and wrap in foil.